 Town Hall houses offices for Supervisor, Town Clerk, Assessor, Planning Department and Justice department.
 The Town Board consists of the supervisor and four council members, serving four-year terms.

-The Warrensburg Public School system has been providing an excellent education since 1888.
+The Warrensburg Public School system has been providing an excellent free education since 1888.
 This c.1942 building now serves as the elementary school, with the Junior/Senior High school students in a new building, built in 1992.